USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 USCIS Premium Processing Process (2026)

-- USCIS takes action — approve, deny, RFE, or NOID
+- USCIS takes action within 15 or 30 business days — approve, deny, RFE, or NOID

 Bottom note: Premium processing speeds up action, not approval.
-If USCIS does not take qualifying action within the applicable premium processing period, the premium processing fee must be refunded.
+If USCIS does not take qualifying action within the applicable premium processing period in business days, the premium processing fee must be refunded.

 Related Visa Guides and Timelines

-If you are comparing premium processing against full case timing for a specific visa category, these guides may also help:
+If you are comparing premium processing against full case timing for a specific visa category or filing type, these guides may also help:

 - E-2 visa processing time